beatrichartz/martini-sockets/README.md

 }
 ```

-## gorilla vs go.net websockets
+## ``gorilla`` vs ``go.net`` websockets
-The gorilla websocket package is a brilliant implementation of websockets which has [the following advantages](https://github.com/gorilla/websocket#protocol-compliance) over the go.net implementation.
+The gorilla websocket package is a brilliant implementation of RFC 6455 compliant websockets which has [these advantages over the go.net implementation.](https://github.com/gorilla/websocket#protocol-compliance)

 ## Authors